Subnet selection

 MINIMUM_IP_TARGETMinimum IP count to be requested when adding node.

-CNI settings that disable subnets usage calculation:
+CNI settings that disable subnet usage calculation:

 NameSupported values